nadavrot/fast_log/README.md

 ### C++ implementation

+The C++ implementation uses Horner's method for fast evaluation of small polynomials.
+Notice that we can rewrite our polynomial this way: $a x^4 + b x^3 + c x^2 + dx + e = e + x(d + x(c + x(b + ax))) $.
+Horner's representation requires fewer multiplications, and each pair of addition and multiplication can be converted by the compiler to a fused multiply-add instruction (fma).

-The C++ implementation is straightforward, and is available in this repo.
+The rest of the code should be straightforward, and is available in this repo.

 Make sure to compile the code with:

 ```
-  clang++ bench.cc -mavx2  -ffast-math -O3 -fno-builtin ; ./a.out
+  clang++ bench.cc -mavx2 -mfma -O3 -fno-builtin ; ./a.out
 ```

 Benchmark results: